Wyalusing State Park: Astronomy Center

-Passenger Pigeon Monument
+Passenger pigeon monument

 In 1947, the Wisconsin Society for Ornithology (WSORC) erected a monument to the now-extinct passenger pigeon in Wyalusing State Park.
 It is the only monument in the United States dedicated to the passenger pigeon.
 The inscription on the monument, drafted by ornithologist Arlie W. Schorger, reads: "Dedicated to the last Wisconsin Passenger Pigeon shot at Babcock, Sept.
 1899.
-This species became extinct through the avarice and thoughtlessness of man."Aldo Leopold wrote the essay “On a Monument to the Pigeon” on the occasion of the dedication of the monument in 1947.
-A version of this essay appeared in his book A Sand County Almanac.The monument was restored and rededicated in 2014, in observance of the centenary of the pigeon’s extinction.
+This species became extinct through the avarice and thoughtlessness of man."

+Aldo Leopold wrote the essay “On a Monument to the Pigeon” on the occasion of the dedication of the monument in 1947.
+A version of this essay appeared in his book A Sand County Almanac.

+The monument was restored and rededicated in 2014, in observance of the centenary of the pigeon’s extinction.
 At the rededication ceremony, Stanley Temple, Beers-Bascom Professor Emeritus in Conservation at the University of Wisconsin–Madison and Senior Fellow at the Aldo Leopold Foundation, delivered a keynote speech.